kurtosis-tech/kurtosis-docs/quickstart.md

 If you don't see success messages, check out [the guide for debugging failed tests](./debugging-failed-tests.md) which contains solutions to common issues.

 ### Next steps
-Now that you have a running testsuite, you can either visit [the Kurtosis testsuite docs](./testsuite-details.md) to learn more about what's in a testsuite and how to customize it to your needs, or take a step back and visit [the Kurtosis architecture docs](./architecture.md) to get the big picture.
-Happy testing!
+Now that you have a running testsuite, you can:

+* Visit [the Kurtosis testsuite docs](./testsuite-details.md) to learn more about what's in a testsuite and how to customize it to your needs
+* Check out [the CI documentation](./running-in-ci.md) to learn how to run Kurtosis in your CI environment
+* Take a step back and visit [the Kurtosis architecture docs](./architecture.md) to get the big picture